AlejandroRodarte/nestjs-teslo-shop/teslo-shop/README.md

 1. Open the `docker-compose.yaml` file
 2. At `services.teslo-shop.image`, update tag of image `rodarte/nestjs-fr-teslo-shop-prod` to one of the available tags found at the [Docker Hub](https://hub.docker.com/repository/docker/rodarte/nestjs-fr-teslo-shop-prod) repository, or to an image tag that you built in your own computer using the `Dockerfile`
 3. At the root of this project, create a `secrets/docker/teslo-shop-postgres/postgres-password.txt` and store the sensible password of superuser `POSTGRES_USER`
-4. At the root of this project, create a `secrets/docker/teslo-shop/postgres-url.txt` and store a string that matches a valid PostgreSQL URI
+4. At the root of this project, create a `secrets/docker/teslo-shop/postgres-url.txt` file and store a string that matches a valid PostgreSQL URI

 ```txt
 postgres://<username>:<password>@<domain>:<port>/<database-name>
 ```

+5. At the root of this project, create a `secrets/docker/teslo-shop/jwt-secret.txt` file and store a strong, secure password string

 - `<username>` must be equal to what `POSTGRES_USER` is equal to
 - `<password>` must be equal to the string stored at `secrets/docker/teslo-shop-postgres/postgres-password.txt`